Saturday, July 12, 2008

 I found a copy of Passover Plot and read it through during my daily commutes and evenings at home.
 I wasn't impressed with Schonfield's Houdini approach to the crucifixion, but one of my two dormant questions came leaping back to my mind when I read how Schonfield interpreted events retold by the gospels as being topical to the time period in which they had occurred.
 Schonfield suggested that an incident such as the question directed towards Jesus concerning tribute to Caesar, which asked "Is it lawful to give tribute to Caesar, or not?", was relevant at the time because Judaea was probably in the middle of a Roman census.
 Schonfield further explained that a census was carried out at this time in regular intervals of once every fourteen years.
 In addition, we have historical material dating the first Roman census in Judaea to the year 6/7 A.D.
 By adopting this line of reasoning, and putting two and two together, or rather fourteen and fourteen together, one could calculate a possible date for Passion Week as occurring close to the years 34/35 A.D.
 Schonfield also used the timing of Sabbatical years, which occurred every seven years, and the historical events surrounding the death of John the Baptist to calibrate the chronology outlined in his book.

 I then began to probe along the direction as to how Jesus could be so casual as to what tomorrow would bring and asked myself whether it would be plausible to correlate the final year of Jesus' ministry to a Sabbatical year.
-Somehow, just at this time, I happened across a book with the title, The Mishnah - Oral Traditions of Judaism by Eugene J. Lipman, located in the Judaica section of the Yonkers Public Library.
+Somehow, just at this time, I happened across a book with the title, The Mishnah - Oral Teachings of Judaism by Eugene J. Lipman, located in the Judaica section of the Yonkers Public Library.
 I skimmed to a chapter entitled "Shevi'it" dealing with the Sabbatical year.
 There I read:

 Shevi'it 1:1